-The value of the pieces is something important, very important !
+The value of the pieces is something important in Chess, very important !
 To convert this position, you have to know basic King and pawn endgames and how to checkmate with one Queen.

 Now the next section shows the limits of the piece valuation systems.

 Fine-tuning the piece valuation system

 The values 1-3-3-5-9 given in this article will give you a good enough estimate of the value of the pieces in 95% of the situations.
 However, some cases deserve a finer analysis.

 Rook VS Knight or Bishop

 The first interesting case is the difference between the Rook and the Bishop or the Knight.
 To confuse beginners, this difference is often called the Exchange.
 According to the figures given above, the value gap between the Rook and the Bishop/Knight is exactly two pawns.
 In reality, according to the position, the gap can be one or two pawns.

 For this reason, some fine-tuned systems value the Knight and the Bishop at 3,5 points each, and the Rook at 5 points.
 Others assess the Knight or the Bishop at 3 points, and the Rook at 4,5 points.
 What matters here is that usually the difference is about 1,5 points worth.